 There are many students in New Haven who could benefit from what Squash Haven offers, and yet there is little city funding for after-school programming.
 Through the generosity of Yale, our Board, and donors, we are helping our students achieve their potential, while overcoming some of the adversity many of them face.
 Our students are thriving at the high school – and now, college – levels, and they and their families continue to cite the positive role Squash haven has played in their development. .
 We seek the support of new donors, both financially and by providing time and services.
 The reward from helping these young students is enormous, and the friendships that donors form with the students, with the leadership team, and with other volunteers is an extra benefit.
 For current and potential squash players, there is an additional benefit-- getting to know and perhaps playing with professionals and outstanding amateurs as part of fund-raising benefits.
 Join us in our efforts -- you will enjoy the experience and help a great young student reach his full potential.

 Team members come from a wide range of neighborhoods, with the highest percentages hailing from the Hill (20%), Fair Haven (17%), and Annex (12%).
-They attend 23 New Haven public schools, 1 Milford public school, and 6 independent schools; 5 program alumni are in college and 1 is doing a “gap year” with Public Allies before attending college.
+They attend 23 New Haven public schools, 1 Hamden school, and 4 independent schools; 19 program alumni are currently in college and 1 is doing a postgraduate year at Trinity Pawling.
 All students are selected as middle school students in the New Haven Public Schools.

 Our Academic Program